philc/book-notes/philosophy/a guide to the good life - william irvine.md

 * "It is curious, but my competitors in a race are simultaneously my teammates in the much more important competition against my other self.
 By racing against each other, we are all simultaneously racing against ourselves."
-* "As a consumer, I seem to have crossed some kind of great divide.
-It seems unlikely that, having crossed it, I will ever be able to return to the mindless consumerism that I once found to be so entertaining."
 * Tool: asking "will this improve my long-term happiness?" is a good way to extinguish our desires for short-term gratification and consumption.
 * "I have likewise gone out of my way to put myself into situations that test my courage and willpower, in part to see whether I can pass such tests."
-  * Those practicing Stoicism often desire some kind of hardship, to truly see if their skills are actually strong enough to weather hardship.
-They desire a test.
-E.g. welcoming insults, or even death.